ucdavis-bioinformatics-training/2025-March-Spatial-Transcriptomics/data_reduction/Expression_Matrix.md

 In this workshop, we will only be using the count sub-application.

+Let's launch the cellranger job, and then take a moment to walk through what the software does as we look at the results.

+## Launch cellranger

+1. Log into tadpole with the username/password

+    ```bash
+    cd /share/workshop/scRNA_workshop/$USER/scrnaseq_example
+    ```

+2. Add Cell Ranger to your path, and review cellranger's sub-applications and help docs

+    ```bash
+		export PATH=/share/workshop/scRNA_workshop/Software/cellranger-8.0.1/bin:$PATH
+		cellranger --help
+		cellranger count --help
+    ```

+3. Review the [cellranger-counts.sh](../software_scripts/scripts/cellranger-counts.sh) script used to map reads in the fastq files.

+4. Copy the SLURM script to your **scrnaseq_example** folder and do a test run.

+    ```bash
+    mkdir -p /share/workshop/scRNA_workshop/$USER/scrnaseq_example/scripts/slurmout
+    cd /share/workshop/scRNA_workshop/$USER/scrnaseq_example/scripts
+    cp /share/workshop/scRNA_workshop/Software/cellranger-counts.slurm .
+    ```

+    update the email address in the script if you like.

+    ```bash
+    sbatch cellranger-counts.slurm
+    ```

+5. Link completed result folders to your scrnaseq_example folders.

+    ```bash
+    cd /share/workshop/scRNA_workshop/$USER/scrnaseq_example
+    ln -s /share/workshop/scRNA_workshop/cellranger_outs/A001-C-007-subset ./A001-C-007-copy
+    ```

 ### Cell barcode and UMI filtering

 * Cell barcodes